 As for the game, it's a real slog to get through since you have to fight everyone.
 Using the more powerful special moves, such as Cell's kamehameha, is the best way to drain your opponent's life quickly, but these moves drain a lot of the special gauge.
 Most of the opponents are easy enough to beat, although I had a few problems with Mega Goku the first time I was playing this.

-The Japanese version had pre-fight cutscenes for certain characters, but these were taken out of the Euro and American versions of the game.
+The Japanese version had pre-fight cutscenes for certain characters, but these were taken out of the European and American versions of the game.
 There are also some odd name choices in the European version.
 Examples include SSJ3 Goku becoming "Mega Goku" whilst Ginyu is "Genious".
 Most of these would be changed for the American release, which didn't happen until 2003.

 I also used a cheat to add 5 extra characters -doing this changes the name of the game to "Ultimate Battle 27" as you'll now have to fight the secret characters in the single player mode.